fieldtrip/website/getting_started/othersoftware/simnibs.md

 In this tutorial we will use SimNIBS to solve the forward problem in EEG for a specific subject.
 The end result is a matrix (often called the leadfield or gain matrix) which maps source activations to sensor readings.
 The procedure consists of four steps:

-- Generate a physical model of the head.
+- Generate a geometrical model of the head.
 We rely on one (or two) subject-specific MR image(s) for this.
 - Convert electrode locations to SimNIBS readable format.
 - Calculate a TDCS (transcranial direct current stimulation) leadfield matrix.
 (This is known as the reciprocal approach.)
 - Calculate the final EEG leadfield matrix.